The offer to buy a property in France1628

-The previous step dedicated to the negotiation of the purchase price of the property allowed you to find a verbal agreement with the seller.
+The negotiation of the purchase price of the property allowed you to find a verbal agreement with the seller.
 However, this verbal agreement has no legal value!
 You now need to confirm your intention to buy by sending a written offer to purchase to the seller.
 This offer, on the other hand, is legally binding.
 It demonstrates your willingness to buy a property in France at an agreed price.

 The objective of this document is to create a link between both parties.
 That link will remain until the signing of the deed of sale at the Notaire.
 This deed will mark the transfer of ownership between you and the seller.
 To ensure that your offer is legal, it must contain specific elements.
 We will now present the key elements you must include, the possible outcomes once the seller receives the document, both parties’ commitments and your rights to withdraw.